microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-with-resource-data.md

 ## Creating a subscription

-Rich notifications are setup in the same way as [basic change notifications](/graph/api/subscription-post-subscriptions).
+Rich notifications are set up in the same way as [basic change notifications](/graph/api/subscription-post-subscriptions).

-For security, Microsoft Graph will encrypt the resource data returned in a rich notification.
+For security, Microsoft Graph encrypts the resource data returned in a rich notification.
 You must provide a public encryption key as part of creating the subscription.
-Details for creating and managing encryption keys are [here](#decrypting-resource-data-from-change-notifications)
+For more information on creating and managing encryption keys, see [Decrypting resource data from change notifications](#decrypting-resource-data-from-change-notifications).

 To create a subscription that includes rich notifications, you **must** specify the following properties: